Pirsig's Metaphysics of Quality: Quality

 "Quality," or "value," as described by Pirsig, cannot be defined because it empirically precedes any intellectual construction of it, namely due to the fact that quality (as Pirsig explicitly defines it) exists always as a perceptual experience before it is ever thought of descriptively or academically.
 Quality is the "knife-edge" of experience, found only in the present, known or at least potentially accessible to all of "us" (cf. Plato's Phaedrus, 258d).
 Equating it with the Tao, Pirsig postulates that Quality is the fundamental force in the universe stimulating everything from atoms to animals to evolve and incorporate ever greater levels of Quality.
 According to the MOQ, everything (including ideas, and matter) is a product and a result of Quality.

-Static quality patterns and dynamic quality
+Static quality and dynamic quality

-The MOQ maintains that Quality itself is undefinable (Tao), but to better understand it, Pirsig breaks quality down into two ("knife-edge") forms: static quality patterns (patterned) and dynamic quality (unpatterned).
-The four patterns of static quality as well as dynamic quality account exhaustively for all of ("knife-edged") reality.
+The MOQ maintains that Quality itself is undefinable, but to better understand it, Pirsig breaks quality down into two ("knife-edge") forms: static quality (patterned) and dynamic quality (unpatterned).
+Static quality is further divided into four types.
+Static quality and dynamic quality account exhaustively for the source of all reality.
 As the initial (cutting edge) dynamic quality becomes habituated, it turns into static patterns (viz. data, expectations).
 Pirsig is not proposing a duality: quality is one, "every last bit of it", yet manifests itself differently.
 Rather than dualism, this manifestation of quality in terms of dynamic and static aspects represents a dialectical monism.